japila-books/apache-spark-internals/docs/core/AppStatusListener.md

 `updateStreamBlock`...FIXME

-NOTE: `updateStreamBlock` is used exclusively when AppStatusListener is requested to <<onBlockUpdated, handle a SparkListenerBlockUpdated event>> (for a xref:storage:BlockId.adoc#StreamBlockId[StreamBlockId]).
+NOTE: `updateStreamBlock` is used exclusively when AppStatusListener is requested to <<onBlockUpdated, handle a SparkListenerBlockUpdated event>> (for a storage:BlockId.md#StreamBlockId[StreamBlockId]).

 == [[onBlockUpdated]] Intercepting SparkListenerBlockUpdated Events -- `onBlockUpdated` Handler Method